mit-rss/visual_servoing/README.md

 - Put a cone directly in front of the car, ~3-5 meters away.
 Your car should drive straight forward and stop in front of the cone.
 Show us plots of x-error and total-error over time, and be prepared to discuss.
 - Run the car on one of our tracks, and check out the plots for any interesting error signals.
 Compare plots at different speeds, and see how error signals change with speed.

-## Module 0: Setup <a name="module0"></a>

 ## Module 1: Cone Detection Via Color Segmentation <a name="module1"></a>
 In lecture we learned lots of different ways to detect objects.
 Sometimes it pays to train a fancy neural net to do the job.
 Sometimes we are willing to wait and let SIFT find it.
 Template matching is cool too.

 But sometimes simple algorithms are the correct choice, and for our purposes, identifying the cone by its distinctive color will prove most effective.
 Your job in this module will be identify cones (and other orange objects) and output bounding boxes containing them.

-Take a peek at **cone_detection/color_segmentation.py**.
+Take a peek at `scripts/computer_vision/color_segmentation.py`.
 Here you will find your starter code, though there is very little of it.
 There is a considerable degree of freedom in implementing your segmentation algorithm, and we will try to guide you at a high level.
 When it comes to opencv functions and examples, googling will not disappoint.
 Keywords like “python” and “opencv3” will help you avoid c++ and older opencv versions of functions.

 The cool thing about this module is that you can build up your algorithm incrementally.
 Display the original image.
 Modify, convert, filter, etc. and see what it looks like.
 Try a different opencv function.
 See what that does to the already changed image.